PilzDE/psen_scan_v2/standalone/README.md

 #### console_bridge
 - Download source from Github (https://github.com/ros/console_bridge)
-- Open `Visual Studio Developer Console`, the version you want
 - Open the `console_bridge`-folder, with the `CMakeLists.txt` in it
 - Generate Visual Studio Project
   ```